getify/foi-lang/formalization-work/Foi-Specification.md

 3. A precondition fired with `empty` as its consequent (e.g., `?[bad]: empty`).

 This is consistent with §1.1's enumeration of `empty`-producing positions.
 Callers that need to distinguish "no return path taken" from "explicit `empty` return" must wrap the return at the function's signature level with `Maybe`, `Either`, or a comparable monadic carrier.

-Yeah, you're right — the bolded prose headings are doing subsection work without the numbering.
-Promoting to §3.11.N.
-Order kept as written; numbered the procedural intro as §3.11.1 since "Abstract execution" and "Combination step" are paired halves of the same mechanism.

 ---